 Are you looking for the best snowboarding places in the world?
 If you’re a keen snowboarder, finding the most suitable ski resort for your annual trip isn’t always easy.
 Whilst snowboarding holidays have rapidly risen in popularity, it can be tricky to find information on the best places to snowboard.
-Here we share a guide to the best snowboarding resorts in Europe and the rest of the world.
+Here we share a guide to the best snowboarding resorts in the world.
 These snowboarding destinations are perfect for carving up the slopes, shredding fresh powder, and getting to grips with freestyle.

 Arguably the best snowboarding resort in North America, Whistler is dominated by the two gigantic mountains that overlook the village.
 With more than 8,000 acres of terrain, 16 Alpine bowls and five terrain parks, this resort has to be one of the best places to snowboard.
 The Winter Olympics took place here in 2010, and visitors have the chance to experience one of the world’s best downhill courses on the Olympic run.
 The five terrain parks offer over 150 features for all ability levels, as well as over 40 jumps, an 18-foot Zaugg superpipe and snowcross track.
 If pristine pistes aren’t your thing, Whistler also has unrivalled backcountry access so you can head away from the crowds.